novumlogic/BookMatch-Ktor-Backend/README.md

 # BookMatch-Ktor-Backend

-Welcome to the BookMatch Backend API repository!
-This project serves as a secure gateway or proxy to call the OpenAI API used in [BookMatch project](https://github.com/novumlogic/BookMatch), a book recommendation app using generative AI.
-The backend is built using **Kotlin and the Ktor framework**, specifically for the BookMatch project, but the idea of securing API keys and not exposing them at client side code can be used for any project.
+Welcome to the BookMatch Backend API—the brain behind keeping the AI-powered book recommendations safe and secure!
+This API serves as a protective gateway for [BookMatch](https://github.com/novumlogic/BookMatch), app that uses generative AI to deliver personalized book recommendations.
+The backend ensures that all sensitive API keys—particularly your OpenAI keys—stay locked behind server walls, shielding them from exposure in client-side code.
+Whether you're looking to secure your own app with a backend API or want to safeguard BookMatch's backend, this project will guide you every step of the way!

 ## Tech Stack:

 - _[Ktor](https://ktor.io/docs/server-create-a-new-project.html):_ Used for building the API and handling server-side logic.
 - _[OpenAI](https://platform.openai.com/docs/guides/chat-completions):_ Utilized for generating recommendation content.
-- _[Supabase Auth](https://supabase.com/docs/guides/auth)_: For authenticating and authorizating the API.
+- _[Supabase Auth](https://supabase.com/docs/guides/auth)_: For Authentication and Authorization of the API.

 ### Ktor Plugins Used: